Half of those who died prematurely from climate change were in China and India, the rest evenly

 Earlier research has shown that worldwide air pollution shortens life by more than two years on average.

-The worst situation is in Asia, where the averagelife expectancy fell by 4.1 years in China, 3.9 years in India and 3.8 years in Pakistan.
-In some regions of these countries, life expectancy is being cut in half.
-Compared to other causes of premature death from air pollution, 19 times more people die annually than from malaria, nine times more than from HIV / AIDS, and three times more than from alcohol.
+The situation is worst in Asia, where the averageLife expectancy fell by 4.1 years in China, 3.9 years in India and 3.8 years in Pakistan.
+In some regions of these countries, life expectancy is cut in half.
+Compared with other causes of premature death, air pollution kills 19 times more people each year than malaria, nine times more than HIV/AIDS, and three times more than from alcohol.

 Read more